 Fields: public affairs, international relations, event planning, communications, research, strategy, and writing

-- Duties: cooperating and communicating with key strategic audiences, event planning, and promoting different Broadcasting Board of Governors projects, creating content for BBG web properties and drafting press releases, multimedia production
+Duties: cooperating and communicating with key strategic audiences, event planning, and promoting different Broadcasting Board of Governors projects, creating content for BBG web properties and drafting press releases, multimedia production

-- Interests: public affairs, international relations, communications
+Interests: public affairs, international relations, communications

-- Requirements: an undergraduate or graduate student enrolled in a college or university degree program, excellent writing and communications skills, energy and initiative, ability to multi-task
+Requirements: an undergraduate or graduate student enrolled in a college or university degree program, excellent writing and communications skills, energy and initiative, ability to multi-task

-- Duties: tailored to the skill/interest level of the intern, including technical (engineering design or computer programming), analytical (data base research), or business support (international market research) projects (nb.
-Engineering manages transmission, program delivery, and technical support)
+Duties: Tailored to the skill and interest level of the intern, including technical (engineering design or computer programming), analytical (data base research), or business support (international market research) projects (nb.
+TSI manages transmission, program delivery, and technical support)

 Interests: engineering, technology, business

 Requirements: some engineering or technical background, strong analytical skills, ability to problem-solve